 Indirectly measuring the volume of shapes is often quicker and more accurate than measuring volume directly (namely, by laying out and stacking cubes).

 All prisms and cylinders have two congruent bases that are parallel to each other (see E1.1).
-This means that, at any height in a prism or cylinder, a “slice” could be made, and – as long as the slice is parallel to the base – the cross-section that is created will have congruent faces.
+This means that, at any height in a prism or cylinder, a “slice” could be made, if the slice is parallel to the base – the cross-section that is created will have congruent faces.
 From top to bottom, the area of any slice, or layer, is consistent, and it is always equal to the area of the base.
 This geometric property of prisms and cylinders forms the basis for the formula for calculating their volume.
 Right prisms and right cylinders have bases that are perpendicular to their sides.

 The row-and-column structure of an array, which helps structure the count of square units for area (see Grade 4, E2.5), also helps structure the count of cubic units and is used to indirectly measure volume.